HisingeBussAB/reko-tour-booking-system/README.md

 This system has however fullfilled its purpose well and is being used daily.

 I hope find the time to get the code up to a more modern standard in the future.

-### Installation

-There are -example files in the folders config and img.
-Personalise the content of those files.
-Then remove the -example part of the name.